 - Work in isolation with members of the public (example: in-home health professionals, community services volunteers)

 - Travel as a part of the job (example: regional client visits)

 - Travel long distances (example: delivery truck drivers)

-If your organisation employs anyone that fits the above definitions for lone, isolated, or remote workers, then it is your organisation’s duty to ensure proper processes and procedures are in place to protect them.
+If your organization employs anyone that fits the above definitions for lone, isolated, or remote workers, then it is your organization’s duty to ensure proper processes and procedures are in place to protect them.

 What potential hazards and risks do your lone workers face?